Angry Harry

 If the current low 500 count for male victims reflects a lower propensity for women to engage in domestic violence, then the 1400 count of three decades ago must have reflected a much higher propensity for women to engage in domestic violence.

 And so, all in all, the only realistic way to account for the homicide data is to acknowledge that aggressive women nowadays kill less often.
-And this is because they can nowadays use the state to aggress on their behalf.
+And this is because they can nowadays use the state to aggress on their behalf by claiming to be victims of domestic violence.

 Furthermore, if one talks to police officers 'off the record' it is quite clear from their sentiments that most calls relating to domestic violence come from women who are attempting to use the police services as an offensive weapon, not a defensive one.